binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 Here an attacker will send an SMS message to a target, usually to invoke an immediate action on the part of the target.
 The request may be to convince the target to:

 * Download and execute a malicious payload.
 This can take many forms.
 For example, if you tap a web URL and visit a page, you may download a malicious script or executable with permissions matching those of the user on the device.
-Use your imagination here.
+Use your imagination here
 * Call a number masquerading as a legitimate entity
 * Pretty much any action, even diverting the current action of the target to allow an attack from another vector, as seen in [episode 5](http://www.usanetwork.com/mrrobot/episode-guide/season-1-episode-5-eps143xpl0itswmv) of Mr Robot.
 Elliot was making his way through the so called impenetrable storage facility (Steel Mountain) to plant a Raspberry Pi on the network.
-His colleagues diverted the manager who was escorting him out of the building by sending her a [spoofed SMS message](http://null-byte.wonderhowto.com/how-to/hacks-mr-robot-send-spoofed-sms-text-message-0163331/) that appeared to be from her husband who appeared to be at the hospital with a serious health issue.
+His colleagues diverted the manager who was escorting him out of the building by sending her a [spoofed SMS message](http://null-byte.wonderhowto.com/how-to/hacks-mr-robot-send-spoofed-sms-text-message-0163331/) that appeared to be from her husband who appeared to be at the hospital with a serious health issue

 SMiShing attacks are [on the rise](http://www.pcworld.com/article/254979/smishing_attacks_are_on_the_rise.html).
 They are low cost and low risk and often play a part in a SE attack.

 The technical equipment required to carry out a SMiSh looks like the following:

-1. You will need something to create and send a message from such as a burner phone (or prepaid SIM) or software such as The SE Toolkit (SET), which provides functionality to create and send a spoofed SMS, found in Backtrack.
+1. You will need something to create and send a message from such as a burner phone (or prepaid SIM) or software such as The SE Toolkit (SET), which provides functionality to create and send a spoofed SMS, found in Backtrack
 2. An intermediary, often providing the spoofing service which, in turn, provides the number that the message appears to have been sent from.
-Services such as the before mentioned burnerapp, spoofcard, and others, provide a spoofing service and other features such as voice changers and auto responders.
+Services such as the before mentioned burnerapp, spoofcard, and others, provide a spoofing service and other features such as voice changers and auto responders

 ### Favour for a Favour {#people-identify-risks-favour-for-a-favour}
 ![](images/ThreatTags/easy-common-average-severe.png)